 - For Type of Business, Business Type, and Business Subtype, search and see what fits closest to the type of business you are doing.
 This doesn’t have to be exact, so don’t worry too much about this.

 - For Annual Business Revenue, you can estimate this if necessary.
-I typically recommend it being more than zero.
+I typically recommend it a number that is more than zero.
 Ideally, at least $1,000 will make it easier for you.
-Most people doing Uber, Lyft, or anything like that can make that much in a year, so it’s fair to put that as your annual business revenue.
+Most people doing Uber, Lyft, or anything like that can make that much in a year, so it’s fair to put that as your expected or anticipated annual business revenue.

 - For Years in Business, it’s usually best to have this be at least 1.

 Again, remember, businesses are not just corporations.
 If you’ve done anything to earn income outside of your W-2 job, you can legitimately say that you are a business.
-When I apply for business cards, I typically apply using my Airbnb business, which generates somewhere between $7,000 and $9,000 per year.
-I’ve applied for other business cards using my Rover business, my Wag business, or my Postmates/DoorDash/Uber Eats income, all of which only generate about $1,000 or $2,000 of income each year.
+When I apply for business cards, I typically apply using my Airbnb business, which generates somewhere between $7,000 and $15,000 per year.
+I’ve applied for other business cards using my Rover business, my Wag business, or my Postmates/DoorDash/Uber Eats income, all of which only generate about $1,000 to $3,000 of income each year.

 The Best Business Credit Card